 Facilities: There is an 80-cover restaurant, a dining terrace, bar, games room and a library and book swap.
 The hotel has an outdoor swimming pool, plenty of sunbathing space and loungers here and on the beach, where the hotel has a beach bar.

 Dining: The restaurant offers local dishes and international fare.
 Meals are eaten at individual tables.
 Seafood and fruit feature prominently on the menu.

 Communication: There is Wi-Fi internet access in the communal areas.

-For an overview of the main highlights of Madagascar, this trip is very hard to beat.
+A comprehensive overview of Madagascar's flora, fauna and landscapes, this trip is very hard to beat.